PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/03-Control-Structures.md

     The above will print 'Dave', 'John', 'Mark' on separate lines.

--   The target list ('names' in the above example) is an iterable, which serves up its elements one at a time.
+-   The target list ('names' in the above example) is an *iterable* which serves up its elements one at a time.
 Note the similarities to MATLAB, which can iterate in a for-loop over a numeric array or a cell array.